Contact The Game marketer

 What Next for VTubers?

 Whilst the concept of VTubers is still relatively fresh to most people, there has already been huge success stories coming out of the VTuber scene.
-VTubers also provide a distinictly unique marketing opportunity for brands, particularly for video games.
+VTubers also provide a distinctly unique marketing opportunity for brands, particularly for video games.
 There have been several successful VTuber marketing campaigns to this day, such as the Japanese National Tourism Organization’s ‘Come to Japan’ video campaign featuring Kizuna AI.

 VTubers are an exciting emerging style of content creator that will provide lots of unique and interesting opportunities for brands to produce engaging marketing content.